lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

    Those may specify CRED by value or by reference, including a URI or other external reference where CRED can be retrieved from.

-   If CRED is already installed, the SPO moves to step 2.
-Otherwise, the SPO moves to step 3.
+   If CRED is already installed, the SPO moves to Step 2.
+Otherwise, the SPO moves to Step 3.

 2. The SPO determines if the stored CRED is currently valid, e.g., by asserting that CRED has not expired and has not been revoked.

    Performing such a validation may require the SPO to first process an EAD item included in message_X.
 For example, it can be an EAD item in EDHOC message_2, which confirms or revokes the validity of CRED_R specified by ID_CRED_R, as the result of an OCSP process {{RFC6960}}.

-   In case CRED is determined to be valid, the SPO moves to step 9.
-Otherwise, the SPO moves to step 11.
+   In case CRED is determined to be valid, the SPO moves to Step 9.
+Otherwise, the SPO moves to Step 11.

-3. The SPO attempts to retrieve CRED, and then moves to step 4.
+3. The SPO attempts to retrieve CRED, and then moves to Step 4.

-4. If the retrieval of CRED has succeeded, the SPO moves to step 5.
-Otherwise, the SPO moves to step 11.
+4. If the retrieval of CRED has succeeded, the SPO moves to Step 5.
+Otherwise, the SPO moves to Step 11.

-5. If the enforced trust policy for new authentication credentials is "NO-LEARNING" and P does not admit any exceptions that are acceptable to enforce for message_X (see {{sec-trust-models}}), the SPO moves to step 11.
-Otherwise, the SPO moves to step 6.
+5. If the enforced trust policy for new authentication credentials is "NO-LEARNING" and P does not admit any exceptions that are acceptable to enforce for message_X (see {{sec-trust-models}}), the SPO moves to Step 11.
+Otherwise, the SPO moves to Step 6.

 6. If this step has been reached, the peer P is not already storing the retrieved CRED and, at the same time, it enforces either the trust policy "LEARNING" or the trust policy "NO-LEARNING" while also enforcing an exception acceptable for message_X (see {{sec-trust-models}}).

    Consistently, the SPO determines if CRED is currently valid, e.g., by asserting that CRED has not expired and has not been revoked.
-Then, the SPO moves to step 7.
+Then, the SPO moves to Step 7.

    Validating CRED may require the SPO to first process an EAD item included in message_X.
 For example, it can be an EAD item in EDHOC message_2 that: i) specifies a voucher for validating CRED_R as a CWT Claims Set (CCS) {{RFC8392}} transported by value in ID_CRED_R (see {{I-D.ietf-lake-authz}}); or instead ii) an OCSP response {{RFC6960}} for validating CRED_R as a certificate transported by value or reference in ID_CRED_R.

-7. If CRED has been determined valid, the SPO moves to step 8.
-Otherwise, the SPO moves to step 11.
+7. If CRED has been determined valid, the SPO moves to Step 8.
+Otherwise, the SPO moves to Step 11.

 8. The SPO stores CRED as a valid and trusted authentication credential associated with the other peer, together with corresponding authentication credential identifiers (see {{sec-trust-models}}).
-Then, the SPO moves to step 9.
+Then, the SPO moves to Step 9.

 9. The SPO checks if CRED is fine to use in the context of the ongoing EDHOC session, also depending on the specific identity of the other peer (see {{Sections 3.5 and D.2 of RFC9528}}).

-   If this is the case, the SPO moves to step 10.
-Otherwise, the SPO moves to step 11.
+   If this is the case, the SPO moves to Step 10.
+Otherwise, the SPO moves to Step 11.

 10. P uses CRED as authentication credential of the other peer in the ongoing EDHOC session.